Mechanical Keyboards for Typing and Gaming: 5 Budget Options

 Typical Use: Budget-conscious individuals seeking mechanical keyboard experience without premium pricing.
 Suitable for general typing and casual gaming where advanced features are unnecessary.

-The Keychron C1 offers full-size mechanical keyboard functionality with Gateron mechanical switches.
+The Logitech G413 SE offers full-size mechanical keyboard functionality with Gateron mechanical switches.
 This wired model provides Mac and Windows compatibility with included keycaps for both operating systems.

 Key Specifications